-Key takeaways: Creativity, transparency, and a high level of investment by decision makers have been the hallmarks of GE’s rebranding efforts.
-The values a potential employer demonstrates are often a critical factor in deciding whether or not to accept an offer, especially for Millennial job seekers.
+Key takeaways: Creativity, transparency, and a high level of investment by decision-makers have been the hallmarks of GE’s rebranding efforts.
+Values are often a critical factor in deciding whether or not to accept an offer, especially for Millennial job seekers.
 GE’s employer branding strategy centers on conveying its values in a smart, engaging way.

 2. Accenture: #InclusionStartsWithI Campaign

-As a result, both Diversity Inc. and Fortune covered this campaign positively, furthering the company’s reputation as a great employer.
-Also, Accenture readily shares its diversity numbers, allowing the general public and any potential candidates to track how they’re doing.
+As a result, both Diversity Inc. and Fortune covered this campaign positively, strengthening the company’s reputation as a great employer.
+Accenture also readily shares its diversity numbers, allowing the general public and any potential candidates to track their progress.